OutSystems/docs-support/src/personal/manage-database-space.md

 <div class="info" markdown="1">

-Note that these metrics are updated every hour, so they might not represent the actual space you are using at the moment.
+Note that these metrics are updated every hour, so they might not represent the actual space you're using at the moment.

 </div>